NW91/liri-node-app/README.md

 # liri-node-app

-A command line node application that takes in 4 commands, searches for the data, and then gives you something back.
+Run Down of Usage: A command line node application that takes in 4 different commands, searches for the data, and then returns something back based on what you're seaching for.
 (Shown below in screen shots)

-Create and use a standard GitHub repository.
-As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
-This time you'll need to include screenshots, a GIF, and/or a video showing us that you have the app working with no bugs.
-You can include these screenshots/GIFs or a link to a video in a README.md file.

-Include screenshots (or a GIF/Video) of the typical user flow of your application.
-Make sure to include the use of Spotify, Bands in Town, and OMDB.
-Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
-This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.
-Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading.

-If you haven't written a markdown file yet, click here for a rundown, or just take a look at the raw file of these instructions.

-To run this application, you will need your own .env file for it to work.
+1- In your command line, typing in the following: node liri.js concert-this <"name of the artist"> Should return the name of the venue, what city the concert is in, and the date of the event if the information is avaialble.

+Please refer to "Concert-this" Image in the Functionality Screenshot Images folder in this github for a visual example.

+2- In your command line, typing in the following: node liri.js movie-this <"name of the movie">
+Should return the title of the movie, the year the movie came out, IMDB rating, Rotten Tomatoes Rating, Country Origin of the film, the language spoken in the movie, a brief plot summary of the film, and the actor list if the information is available.

+Please refer to "Movie-this" Image in the Functionality Screenshot Images folder in this github for a visual example.